Mental Coping Tips for Difficult Days

 Don’t Give Others Power Over Your Thoughts

 Are you willing to give the power of your mind over to events or people that inspire negativity and that make you feel less than positive?
-While, challenging situations to occur that result in compassion fatigue, as with anything it is how we mentally and physically respond to these challenges through mental and physical activity.
+While, challenging situations occur that result in compassion fatigue, as with anything it is how we mentally and physically respond to these challenges through mental and physical activity.

 We all possess the mental ability to quickly remove ourselves from a situation that may be frustrating.
 It’s likely you’ve done this before without realizing it.